ahzhezhe/terraform-generator/README.md

 Currently support generating plan for Terraform version 0.11 and 0.12.

-## **Disclamer**

-This module is still in development and testing phase, it might not work fully correctly.
-Feel free to report issues/bugs, make requests or give suggesstions in GitHub page.

 ## **Benefit**

 Make use of all Javascript programming features (some of which is not available in Terraform), e.g. functions, array, loops, if-else, map, etc. to generate a plain Terraform plan.